-Add 1 1/2 teaspoons of baking powder and 1/4 teaspoon of salt to each cup of flour.
+Add the baking powder and salt to the flour.

 Use a whisk or spoon to blend the flour mixture thoroughly before you use it in a recipe.

-- Using this self-rising flour in yeast breads or rolls?
-Omit any salt called for in the recipe.
+- If using this self-rising flour in yeast breads or rolls, omit any salt called for in the recipe.